 Police believe large fires burning in Central Greece may have been started deliberately.
 On Wednesday?

-Police believe large fires burning in Central Greece may have been started deliberately.
+Background: Police believe large fires burning in Central Greece may have been started deliberately.
 On Wednesday (24 August) hundreds of people were still trying to bring the blazes under control after they had caused extensive damage.

 Big fires, still on, have put in danger tens of villages and monasteries in North Oebea (where the population is being evacuated), as well as Mount Olympus, Mount Parnassus and Mount Taygetus areas.
 Only in Oebea, the fires devastated 60.000 streams (acres) of forest and cultivated area, burning houses and endangering villages.
 Gendarmerie, villagers, fire-brigades army personnel and fire-extinguishing planes struggle for days now to put the fires under control